-A processor is like the brain of the computer but a motherboard is like a skeleton holding it together with all the elements.
+A processor is like a computer’s brain, but a motherboard is like a skeleton holding it together with all the elements.
 The overall performance of a system directly correlates with the motherboard.
 Since it acts as a platform where the rest of the elements come together and operate, you must take extra care of the mother circuit.
 This is the only way to keep everything flowing without causing any lag or issue.
 In contrast, your system will not work if a motherboard gets faulty.
 Ultimately, you must either cure the problem or purchase a new motherboard.

-There are several reasons for board failure that causes several problems in the board as well as the computer.
-You may find it difficult to boot your PC or your display could go black without any reason.
+There are several reasons for board failure that cause several problems in the board and the computer.
+You may find it difficult to boot your PC, or your display could go black without any reason.
 There could be plenty of reasons why a motherboard is causing an issue.
-But we first need to know how to check if motherboard is faulty and how to cure the issues.
-Well, we have discussed everything about the topic so you can troubleshoot whether the board is faulty or there is some other issue.
+But we first need to know how to check if motherboard is faulty and how to cure the problems.
+Well, we have discussed everything about the topic so you can troubleshoot whether the board is defective or there is some other issue.
 Just be with me until the end of this post.

 Blinking diagnostic LEDs

-Many laptops come with diagnostic LEDs to help to detect the issue even before getting into serious trouble.
-If your board has these error lights and you think it’s faulty, make sure to turn on the system and look at these lights.
-For example, Q-LEDs are given in some ASUS motherboards that start lighting up when they find some issues with any of the connected elements like CPU, RAM, or graphics card.
-For your information, these lights can blink differently depending upon the brand and errors so take help from the board’s manual.
+Many laptops come with diagnostic LEDs to help detect the issue before getting into serious trouble.
+If your board has these error lights and you think they’re faulty, make sure to turn on the system and look at them.
+For example, Q-LEDs are given in some ASUS motherboards that start lighting up when they find issues with any connected elements like CPU, RAM, or graphics card.
+For your information, these lights can blink differently depending upon the brand and errors, so take help from the board’s manual.

-Sometimes, the computer fails to start in an expected way rather, loads the BIOS menu in the beginning.
-This indicates that something unusual is happening with the software or hardware connected to the motherboard.
+Sometimes, the computer fails to start expectedly; instead, it loads the BIOS menu initially.
+This indicates something unusual is happening with the software or hardware connected to the motherboard.
 In such a situation, the problem is breaking the sequence of the way in which the motherboard performs and making it difficult to communicate with the other devices.
 If any of such symptoms are there, it’s a clear sign that something bad has happened with the motherboard making it unable to start.

 Blue Screen of Death

-As I mentioned earlier, BSoD may be happening due to a bad driver of hardware failure.
-You would have seen an error like (0x000000(0x000000,0x000000,0x000000,0x000000) if you’re using a computer for a long time.
-If you’re getting errors like this one, you must copy it and visit Microsoft’s Knowledge Base to match this error.
-You would definitely get the reason why this error is happening.
+As I mentioned earlier, BSoD may be happening due to a wrong driver or hardware failure.
+You will have seen an error like (0x000000(0x000000,0x000000,0x000000,0x000000) if you’re using a computer for a long time.
+If you’re getting errors like this one, you must copy them and visit Microsoft’s Knowledge Base to match this error.
+You will definitely get the reason why this error is happening.
 Also, sometimes, motherbaord isn’t detecting GPU.
 This can also be a reason for this issue.

 Freeze or Glitches

-What if your PC hangs or freezes in the middle of your workflow?
+What if your PC hangs or freezes or GPU bottlenecks in the middle of your workflow?
 It would be an unhappy moment.
 If this has ever happened with your computer, chances are it either has some issues regarding its software/operating system or is happening due to faulty hardware.
 You must troubleshoot to check if it is happening due to software.
-If not then pull your motherboard out and closely examine its structure, capacitors, ICs, and other connected elements to find out the issue.
+If not, pull your motherboard out and closely examine its structure, capacitors, ICs, and other connected elements to determine the issue.
 You can also check whether all the elements are connected in order or not.

-Another phenomenon that can tell you whether the motherboard is working fine or it’s faulty is the beeping sounds.
-It’s one of the most effective methods after diagnostic LEDs to test the reliability of the board.
+Another phenomenon that can tell you whether the motherboard is working fine or faulty is the beeping sounds.
+It’s one of the most effective methods after diagnostic LEDs to test the board’s reliability.
 To check the board via this method, follow the steps given below.

 If the computer beeps, you can check all types of beep codes and compare them with the one that is produced.
-In this way, you can know what exactly bad is happening with the motherboard.
+This way, you can know what is happening with the motherboard.

 Use diagnostic software

-You can also use certain software to detect the problems with the motherboard.
+You can also use specific software to detect problems with the motherboard.
 Some special diagnostic software can help you uncover some deeper issues and problems that the board is facing.
 For your information, not all the software can work on all the motherboards.
-Therefore, we have mentioned the top three so you can find one for your motherboard.
+Therefore, we have mentioned the top three, so you can find one for your motherboard.

 A motherboard is one of the most important components in a computer since it holds all the elements together and lets them coordinate with each other.
-But if it’s faulty, it may cause some serious issues to the system’s overall performance and even damage the other components in some cases.
-Well, we can save it from reaching that stage if you know how to check if the motherboard is faulty which is the first step towards the solution.
-Well, we have tried our best to introduce you to all the possibilities of a faulty board.
+But if it’s faulty, it may cause some severe issues, affect fps while gaming, or even damage the other components in some cases.
+Well, we can save it from reaching that stage if you know how to check if the motherboard is faulty, which is the first step toward the solution.
+Well, we have tried our best to introduce you to all the possibilities of a defective board.